The Rhode Ranch Of McMullen County

 Ranch Owners Mike and Pam Jensen

-That is a bold statment but one that is absolutely true!
+That is a bold statement but one that is absolutely true!

 While deer of this caliber have been harvested, in general countless other big deer have only been viewed by the owners and guests.
 The quanitity, quality, and condition of the deer herd is in excellent condition.

 If you want to hunt the big boys you have to go where they live.
 You need to visit The Rhode Ranch!